jy-zhao21/SDK-DotNet/README.md

 # NovelCraft SDK for .NET

-If you would just like to browse the API documentation, you can do so [here](https://novelcraft.github.io/SDK-DotNet/en/annotated.html).
+If you would just like to browse the API documentation, you can do so [here](https://novelcraft.github.io/SDK-DotNet/en/classSdk.html) and [here](https://novelcraft.github.io/SDK-DotNet/en/annotated.html).

 ## Introduction